 Softwoods like Pine (Pinus sylvestris) and Spruce (Picea abies) are abundant in forests all over Europe and are an easily available, cost-effective and sustainable choice of raw material for the European wood industry.
+They also present better insulation properties than hardwood, making them a preferred choice for energy efficient windows and doors: better performances can be achieved with similar amount of material, and equivalent performances could also be achieve with limited use of resources.
 In addition, the inherent mechanical properties and processability makes the mentioned softwoods a valid material for building constructions